Mario-Youchia/M-Pulse-Amplitude-Modulation/README.md

 Simulink.slx
 ```

-The MATLAB script defines the PAM order, computes the number of bits per symbol as `log2(M)`, generates a random binary message, groups the bits into symbols, and converts each group from binary to decimal amplitude levels.
+The MATLAB script defines the order of PAM, determines the number of bits per symbol as `log2(M)`, generates a random binary message, segments the bits into symbols, and converts each group of bits from binary to decimal amplitude levels.

-The transmitter converts each symbol into a rectangular pulse by repeating the symbol amplitude over the pulse duration.
-The channel adds AWGN at different SNR values.
-At the receiver, the signal is divided into pulse segments, each segment is processed through a matched-filter-style convolution/energy estimate, and the resulting amplitude estimate is rounded back to the nearest PAM level.
+At the transmitter, each symbol is mapped to a rectangular pulse by repeating the symbol amplitude over the pulse interval.
+The channel adds AWGN of different SNR values.
+At the receiver, the signal is split into pulse segments, each segment is processed by a matched-filter-style convolution/energy estimate, and the resulting amplitude estimate is rounded back to the nearest PAM level.

-Finally, the received symbols are converted back to bits and compared against the original message to calculate the error behavior across SNR values.
-The report also includes Simulink-based BER curves for 2-PAM, 4-PAM, 8-PAM, and 16-PAM.
+Finally, the received symbols are converted to bits and compared with the original message to find out the error behavior as a function of SNR values.
+The report also includes BER curves for 2-PAM, 4-PAM, 8-PAM and 16-PAM based on Simulink.

 ## How to Run